Want to follow along with this writing? Sign up Today, it's free and easy

 Paper Towns is, for some reason, the only John Green book I haven't read, but I constantly see quotes from it floating around the Internet and absolutely love the one you have chosen.
 This is a really beautiful piece!
 You have some truly spectacular lines in here - "polish it with her worry," "shattered and shadowed past" - and the metaphor of the vase is creative and beautiful and heartbreaking.
 Went through this with my grandma, so your story really resonated for me personally.
 Very well done.

-over 1 year ago Anna Markovka said:
+almost 2 years ago Anna Markovka said:

 Once again, this was very well written, in my opinion.
 There seemed to be a sort of melancholic and yet unfeeling tone to it, which worked well with the story.
 I also like how you used the vase to represent their mother.